Why update to Microsoft identity platform (v2.0)?

 When you build applications that integrate with the Microsoft identity platform, you need to decide whether the Microsoft identity platform endpoint and authentication protocols meet your needs.
 The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than Microsoft identity platform.
 However, Microsoft identity platform introduces significant benefits for developers.

-Here's a simplified recommendation for developers at this point in time:
+Here's a simplified recommendation for developers now:

 - If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use Microsoft identity platform.
 But before you do, make sure you understand the limitations discussed in this article.